 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-The David Sheldrick Wildlife Trust is a world renown elephant rescue and rehabilitation center.
+The Sheldrick Wildlife Trust is a world-renown elephant rescue and rehabilitation center.
 Daphne Sheldrick founded it in 1977 and named it after her late husband.
 Her daughter, Angela Sheldrick, who has spent her whole life around these incredible animals, currently runs it.
-The DSWT has rehabilitated over 150 elephants over the years and is leading Kenya’s fight to save the species.
+The SWT has rehabilitated over 150 elephants over the years and is leading Kenya’s fight to save the species.

-The David Sheldrick Wildlife Trust is located in Nairobi, Kenya and the elephant nursery is located within Nairobi National Park.
-It is about a 40 minute drive the nearest airport, which is Nairobi International.
+The Sheldrick Wildlife Trust is located in Nairobi, Kenya and the elephant nursery is located within Nairobi National Park.
+It is about a 40-minute drive from the nearest airport, which is Nairobi International.
 If you happen to be staying at Giraffe Manor, then it is just a short drive away.
 Click here to learn more about a stay at Giraffe Manor.
 The night before my visit, I chose to stay at a nearby hotel.
-It was about a 10 minute drive to the DSWT and I had the front desk arrange a taxi for me.
+It was about a 10-minute drive to the SWT and I had the front desk arrange a taxi for me.

-There are two ways to visit the David Sheldrick Wildlife Trust.
-It is open to the public for an hour everyday from 11 am- 12 pm, with the exception of Christmas and the cost is $7 USD (cash only).
-You can also choose to participate in the DSWF’s fostering program.
+There are two ways to visit the Sheldrick Wildlife Trust.
+It is open to the public for an hour every day from 11 am- 12 pm, with the exception of Christmas and the cost is $7 USD (cash only).
+You can also choose to participate in the SWF’s fostering program.
 By participating in the fostering program you are able to visit/return at 5 pm for a somewhat more intimate experience.
 Reservations must be made in advance and the cost is $50 USD for the year.
-You can foster online before your visit or bring cash to the office when your arrive.
+You can foster online before your visit or bring cash to the office upon your arrival.

 This program makes a lot of the provided care possible.
-Money raised goes toward the general care of all the elephants, but the DSWT encourages everyone to choose an orphan to foster.
+Money raised goes toward the general care of all the elephants, but the SWT encourages everyone to choose an orphan to foster.
 You will receive updates in regard to your orphan throughout the year.
-I made a reservation for my 5 pm visit a couple months in advance, paid the donation online and chose to foster a small, very young, female elephant named Kiasa.
+I made a reservation for my 5 pm visit a couple of months in advance, paid the donation online, and chose to foster a small, very young, female elephant named Kiasa.

 What to Expect

-Visiting the David Sheldrick Wildlife Trust is an incredible experience.
-If you visit the David Sheldrick Wildlife Trust during the public hour, then you will get to see the elephants come in from the park for their midday feeding and mud bath.
+Visiting the Sheldrick Wildlife Trust is an incredible experience.
+If you visit the Sheldrick Wildlife Trust during the public hour, then you will get to see the elephants come in from the park for their midday feeding and mud bath.
 I can’t speak from experience (I did the 5 pm visit), but I heard from other visitors it can become crowded.
-On the plus side though, they are probably more active during this time of day and did I mention mud bath?
+On the plus side, they are probably more active during this time of day and did I mention mud bath?

 Want To Know More?

 I really do not have enough good things to say about this extraordinary organization.
-The incredibly dedicated staff does so much these animals.
-I encourage you to learn more about and donate to the DSWT.
+The incredibly dedicated staff does so much for these animals.
+I encourage you to learn more about and donate to the SWT.
 Their website hosts a wealth of information as well as individual stories about each orphan.
-And, if you have the chance, definitely visit the David Sheldrick Wildlife Trust.
+And, if you have the chance, definitely visit the Sheldrick Wildlife Trust.